Welcome to the British Hypnotherapy Association website

 - NUMEROUS PUBLICATIONS, the best on relevant topics, are available from the British Hypnotherapy Association, so that anyone who wants to know more can do so.

-If you wish to enquire about treatment and a free initial consultation, please ring the following number:
+If you wish to enquire about treatment, please ring the following number:

 Tel: 020 8942 3988

 Alternatively, write to us at 30 Cotsford Avenue, New Malden, Surrey, KT3 5EU,

 stating your name, address, telephone numbers, problems, age and work or study area if other than where you live.